mpv-player/mpv/DOCS/man/mpv.rst

     Seek to the previous/next subtitle.
 Subject to some restrictions and might not always work; see ``sub-seek`` command.

+Ctrl+Shift+Left and Ctrl+Shift+Right
+    Adjust subtitle delay so that the next or previous subtitle is displayed now.
+This is especially useful to sync subtitles to audio.

 [ and ]
     Decrease/increase current playback speed by 10%.